-“A movement choice can be about being still, it can be about a lack of movement and the tension that can create.
+“Movement can be about being still, it can be about a lack of movement and the tension that can create.
 The beats, and the pauses, and the silences, and what’s unsaid – but so much being said at the same time.”

-Barker outlines his process of learning to play a son, a daughter, a brother and a sister, within the precincts of the same character.
-He discusses the edifying journey through language, science and autobiographical illustration, which allowed him to sit comfortably in playing the understanding that there are as many stories about transition as there are people who experience it.
+Actor Matthew Barker outlines his process of learning to play a son, a daughter, a brother and a sister - all within the precincts of the same character in Things I Know To Be True.
+He discusses the edifying journey through language, science and autobiographical illustration, which enabled an understanding that there are as many stories about transition as there are people who experience it.